danielvaughan/sketchnote-artist/README.md

 [Cloud Build Status](https://console.cloud.google.com/cloud-build/triggers?project=sketchnote-artist-application)

-## Overview
+## What Is This?

-The **Sketchnote Artist Agent** is an intelligent CLI application that turns YouTube videos into beautiful, hand-drawn style visual summaries (sketchnotes).
+Ever wished you could turn YouTube videos into beautiful, hand-drawn visual summaries that actually help you remember what you watched?
+That's exactly what **Sketchnote Artist** does.

-Built with Go and the [Google Go Agent Development Kit (ADK)](https://github.com/google/adk-go), it demonstrates the power of sequential multi-agent workflows.
+This intelligent application transforms video content into sketchnotes—visual summaries that capture the essence of what matters most.
+Built with Go and the [Google Go Agent Development Kit (ADK)](https://github.com/google/adk-go), it's a demonstration of how sequential multi-agent workflows can solve real problems in how we consume and retain knowledge.

 ## 🚀 How It Works